 But it may not be enough if you simply can’t get hold of your airline, or it is being evasive.
-Our experts think a section 75 claim is only worth trying if your airline clearly states that it will not refund you.

-Banks refusing credit card claims
+Banks confusion on credit card claims

 Ryanair passenger, Laura Smith, says she tried claiming a refund from the airline, but didn’t receive a response.
 When she tried calling her card provider, M&S Bank, she was told that Ryanair was not in breach of contract and it was unable to help with a claim.

 It was only after we got in touch with M&S that it said it may be able to help in some circumstances.
 Ultimately she did get a full refund from her bank card.

 Another passenger, Calum Chace, tried to get a refund from easyJet, but after failing to do so he turned to his credit card provider, Amazon.

 He says: ‘I had a conversation with the call centre adviser and she told me categorically that they were instructed at the start of the coronavirus crisis to insist customers negotiate exclusively with the vendor.’